valkey-io/valkey-doc/commands/info.md

 *   `master_sync_in_progress`: Indicate the primary is syncing to the replica
 *   `slave_read_repl_offset`: The read replication offset of the replica instance.
 *   `slave_repl_offset`: The replication offset of the replica instance
+*   `replicas_repl_buffer_size`: Currently accumulated replication stream data in bytes during the dual-channel replication.
+Added in Valkey 8.0.
+*   `replicas_repl_buffer_peak`: Peak number of bytes accumulated replication stream data during the lifetime of this instance.
+Added in Valkey 8.0.
 *   `slave_priority`: The priority of the instance as a candidate for failover
 *   `slave_read_only`: Flag indicating if the replica is read-only
 *   `replica_announced`: Flag indicating if the replica is announced by Sentinel.